ChameleonCloud/networking-wireguard/README.md

 # networking-wireguard

-Repo to integrate wireguard tunnels as a Neutron ML2 Driver
+A Neutron ML2 driver that represents WireGuard tunnels as a set of interconnected ports.

 ## Devstack Usage